Learn how to recognize poison ivy, oak, and sumac here so you can avoid them, plus how to treat reactions in case of allergic reaction!

-Urushiol is the oil from poison ivy, oak, and sumac which causes the allergic reaction.
-It can stay potent for a long time so you wouldn’t want it in your tools, gears, and clothes let alone your body.
+Urushiol is the oil from poison ivy, oak, and sumac which causes allergic reactions.
+It can stay potent for a long time so you wouldn't want it in your tools, gears, and clothes let alone your body.

 Urushiol is found in the leaves, stems, and roots of poison ivy, oak, and sumac plants.
 You can even get a rash even in the winter so learning to identify these plants in all seasons is so important.